googleapis/nodejs-dialogflow/samples/README.md

 1. Create a new Google Cloud project.

-1. Enable Cloud Conversation Engine API for your Google Cloud project by doing the following:
+1. Enable Dialogflow API for your Google Cloud project by doing the following:

     *   Go to API Manager > Library.
-    *   Search for "Cloud Conversation Engine API".
+    *   Search for "Dialogflow API".
     *   Click the API in the search results, then click "ENABLE" button.

-    If you don't see Cloud Conversation Engine API, please contact cloud-conversation-engine-users@googlegroups.com.

-1. Create an api.ai agent and associate it with the Google Cloud project with Cloud Conversation Engine API enabled:
+1. Create an dialogflow.com agent and associate it with the Google Cloud project with Dialogflow API enabled:

-    *   Go to https://api.ai.
+    *   Go to https://dialogflow.com.
 Log in or sign up
     *   Create an agent
-    *   On the [create agent UI][create_agent], set Google project to the Google Cloud project with Cloud Conversation Engine API enabled.
+    *   On the [create agent UI][create_agent], set Google project to the Google Cloud project with Dialogflow API enabled.

     You can also run sample commands with existing agents.
 We recommend using a new agent because some commands will alter or delete the data of the agent.